PinkRobotics/PinkRobotics/WaterTransport.md

 __Why Not Traditional Methods?__

-Trucks and planes have their merits, but when it comes to transporting water across vast distances, their limitations become glaringly obvious.
-Airships offer a more sustainable and efficient alternative, one that doesn't buckle under the weight of the task—literally.
+Trucks and planes are good for some jobs, but moving a lot of water over long distances isn't one of them.
+Airships can do it better, using less energy and causing less harm to the environment.

 __Feasibility__